PradheepShrinivasan/PradheepShrinivasan.github.io/about.md

 title: About
 ---

-This is Pradheep and i love programming especially c/c++ in linux and system programming.
-I love loads of embedded programming and good amount of hardware too.I have spent all my engineering time in learning/loving embeded.Learnt a lot and it will start uploading my projects in the the page soon.
+I am Pradheep, a software engineer , a system programmer with most of my work experience in c/c++ and linux.
+I consider myself as a software generalist always looking for challening problems in system design, architecture and optimization.I have bachelor degree in Electronics and comunication and spent my entire time in working in embedded systems.
+My interest includes 8051/52, AVR micro controllers and linux kernel.

-I am hoping i will start blogging regularly and learn a lot too in the process.
+Currently i am learning go with mongodb to write a small mail server.You can find more about me in this blog and my resume over in [linkedin](https://www.linkedin.com/in/pradheepshrinivasan)